step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

  * `<icon-name-or-filepath>` is a GTK icon name[2] or the full path to a supported icon image file.
  * `<source-title>` is displayed in the user interface.
  * `<init-search>` can be used to initialize the search input field.
- * `<mode-mask>` is a bit mask of plugin modifiers, for instance "disabled".
+ * `<mode-mask>` is a bit mask of plugin modifiers, e.g. "disabled".
  * `<plugin-dir-path>` is the location of the plugin resource files, if any.
  * `<save-filter-command>` is any valid shell command.
  * `<init-command>` is any valid shell command.
  * Embedded newline or carriage return characters are not allowed in `<...-command>` values.
  * All values are quoted strings.
-Paired exterior double quotes work just as well as single quotes, but require escaping interior shell special characters.
+Paired exterior double quotes work just as well as single quotes, but require escaping interior double quotes and shell special characters.

 [1] A common pitfall is declaring, say, `INIT_My="command"` but forgetting to insert `INIT_My` in its correct slot of `SOURCE_My`.
 If you do so, the declaration of `INIT_My` will be ignored.

 [2] An icon name refers to an existing icon file in the current GTK user theme or fallback theme (hicolor), or is a GTK stock icon name.
 If none of these conditions is met you must declare the full path to the icon file.

 You can use any valid shell variable name as an `<...-id>`, but prefix "FNR" is reserved for findnrun's own plugins.